-Some interesting findings arise.
-Specifically, CPI price adjustments are particularly frequent for energy and unprocessed food products, whereas services prices tend to remain constant for long periods.
-In turn, processed food products and non-energy industrial goods tend to occupy an intermediate ranking.
-Survey data also show that prices of food and energy are changed more frequently than for other goods or services (see Álvarez and Hernando (2007a) for Spain).
-Within sector heterogeneity is still highly relevant, as can be seen in figure 4.
-The left panel presents the histogram of price durations in the Nakamura and Steinsson (2007) dataset of United States consumer price data.
-The right panel presents the histogram of price durations based on survey data of NACE 2 euro area industries used in Álvarez and Hernando (2007b).
-Available evidence (e.g. Jonker et al. (2004) for the Netherlands or Veronese et al. (2005) for Italy) also points out the impact of the type of outlet on the frequency of price adjustment.
+Heterogeneity is also present across firms selling the same goods in different types of outlets. (e.g. Jonker et al. (2004) for the Netherlands or Veronese et al. (2006) for Italy).
 Indeed, the frequency of price changes is significantly higher in supermarkets and hypermarkets than in traditional shops, suggesting that the structure of the retail sector plays a role in explaining differences in the degree of price adjustment.
 Analysis of producer prices also finds that energy and food products are also characterised by more frequent price adjustment, whereas capital goods and durables are the stickiest components.